 At Home Rehab Tips

-Initial pain and acute injury is best treated by ice to decrease inflammation associated with joint and muscle pain.
+The initial pain and acute injury is best treated by ice to decrease inflammation associated with joint and muscle pain.

 Massage therapy is very beneficial and highly recommended when experiencing low back pain and restrictions.
 This increases blood flow to the injured tissue, carrying oxygen and other enzymes that bring healing.

 Learning correct body posture is important for daily living and activity.
 Learning this before beginning a strengthening routine is highly recommended.
 When able, begin a strengthening program with a trained therapist or personal trainer who can teach proper technique to strengthen the muscles in the lower lumbar region as well as the muscles of the core.
-This will take pressure off of the vertebral discs and spinal cord.
+This will take the pressure off of the vertebral discs and spinal cord.